About Ovations, Inc.

 UnitedHealth operates through four reportable segments — UnitedHealthcare, OptumRx, OptumHealth, and OptumInsight.

 The Optum health services segments are OptumRx (about 25% of total revenue), OptumHealth (another 10%), and OptumInsight (about 5%).
-OptumRx provides a full spectrum of pharmacy care services to 65 million people in the US through its network of more than 65,000 retail pharmacies, multiple home delivery, specialty and compounding pharmacies, and through the provision of home infusion services.
-OptumHealth serves as the health and wellness arm, serving more than 90 million individuals, while OptumInsight provides technology and consulting services to the health care industry.
+OptumRx provides a full spectrum of pharmacy care services to 56 million people in the US through its network of more than 67,000 retail pharmacies, multiple home delivery, specialty and community-health pharmacies, and through the provision of home infusion services.
+OptumHealth serves as the health and wellness arm, serving more than 96 million individuals, while OptumInsight provides technology and consulting services to the health care industry.

 Sales and Marketing

 UnitedHealth's insurance products are largely sold through independent brokers and consultants, as well as through a direct sales force, strategic collaborations, and external producers in three markets: employers, including the sub-markets of large, mid-sized, and small employers; payers, such as health plans, third-party administrators, underwriter/stop-loss carriers, and individual market intermediaries; and government entities (states, Centers for Medicare and Medicaid Services, the Department of Defense, the Veterans Administration, and other federal procurement agencies).
 Optum Rx's network includes more than 67,000 retail pharmacies and a number of home delivery facilities throughout the US.